Home » Skin Care » Body Skin Care » Scar Treatments

 • Surgical scar tissue removal carries some risks so the decision to have the procedure should be made carefully

 Many of us are plagued by unsightly scars that make us feel less confident about our appearance.
 While most of these scars can be removed, scar tissue removal can be difficult and expensive.
 Depending on the how the tissue is removed, the results could vary, as could the discomfort and cost involved.
-Below is some information to help you learn more about scar tissue removal.
+Below is some information to you learn more about scar tissue removal.

 What is Scar Tissue?

 While the scar is what is visible on the skin, the scar tissue is the connective fibers that are responsible for forming that scar.
-Basically, after an to the skin, these fibers are formed to help replace the damaged skin cells.
+Basically, after an injury to the skin, these fibers are formed to help replace the damaged skin cells.
 However, they are no replacement for fresh, new skin so they end up forming the marks we know as scars.

 Methods of Removing Scar Tissue